strazdinsg/miscscripts/vmset/Readme.md

 If you want VMs that is not authenticating using NTNU users we recommend to use SSH-keys.
-The script [vmset-create-sshkey.sh](vmset-create-sshkey.sh) creates VMs with two users: 'administrator' and 'user', where the administrator account get the same ssh-key for all machines and the user-account get individual keys.o
+The script [vmset-create-sshkey.sh](vmset-create-sshkey.sh) creates VMs with two users: 'administrator' and 'user', where the administrator account gets the same ssh-key for all machines and the user-accounts get individual keys.

-When it comes to who should create the ssh-keypairs, the most secure way is to have the users of the VM's to create the keypairs, and then send inn the public part to the course-responsible which in the end creates all the VMs.
+When it comes to who should create the ssh-keypairs, the most secure way is to have the users of the VM's to create the key pairs, and then send in the public part to the course-responsible which in the end creates all the VMs.
 This ensures that the private-keys are not needed to be sent anywhere.
 The easier alternative is to generate a keypair per VM, and distribute the private-keys to